RPiSpy/pi-hole-screen/README.md

 # Initial Setup
 ## Download project files
-Use SSH to gain access to the Pi-Hole command line,
+Use SSH to gain access to the Pi-Hole command line and ensure you are in the home directory using:
 ```
 cd ~
 ```